salwil/conversational_agent_for_medical_dialogues/README.md

 - Open the command line window
 - Clone the repository with
   `>> git clone git@github.com:salwil/conversational_agent_for_medical_dialogues.git`
+- Visit the [link](https://www.dropbox.com/sh/h6dodcm4x6bpl5p/AAA_Gu9pLUWxRAvd4ahMtGcja?dl=0) to download the language_model
+folder.
+Unzip the language_model folder and place it into the `src/model` directory.
 - Visit the root directory:
   `>> cd conversational_agent_for_medical_dialogues`
 - Create a virtual environment with Python >= 3.8: